SpecDesa/nextjs-streaming-chatinterface-langchain-clerkauth/README.md

 ### 3. Environment Variables

-Create a `.env.local` file and configure the following:
+Create a `.env` file and configure the following:

 ```env
 # Clerk